Testing Sites and Information

 Call your healthcare provider and go to a testing site if you have symptoms of COVID-19.
 It is important for you to get tested if you were around someone who tested positive, even if you are symptom-free.

-Available to anyone with symptoms.
+Available to anyone with symptoms or if you have been around anyone with COVID-19.
 Healthcare workers, first responders, and nursing home workers can get tested regardless of symptoms.

-A photo ID and Insurance Card (if applicable) are required.
-Uninsured individuals are welcome.
+A photo ID and Insurance Card (if you have one) are required.
+There is no cost for getting tested Uninsured individuals are welcome.
 Get more details at stridechc.org/covid-19.

 |Testing is available from 8-11 a.m.
 Find locations at www.saludclinic.org/covid-testing|